eric-sclafani/notebook/Angular/Components/Queries.md

 **View queries** retrieve results from the elements in the component's _view_ — the elements defined in the component's own template.
 You can query for a single result with the `viewChild` function.

-To query an element from the template, we need to assign it a **template reference**, using the # syntax:
+To query an element from the template, we need to assign it a [[Template References|template reference]], using the # syntax:

 ```angular-ts
 @Component({